Fang997/PHAS0077-project/README.md

 # PHAS0077-project
 # Background
-This repository is for my project "using machine learning to predict hospital mergers".
+This repository is for my project "Predicting hospital mergers using machine learning methods".
 This project applied seven machine learning algorithms, namely Logistic Regression, Gaussian Naïve Bayes, Linear Discriminant Analysis, Random Forest, Decision Tree, XGBoost and K-Nearest Neighbor.
 Except XGBoost (**xgboost** package created by Tianqi Chen), all methods used **sklearn** package.
 Different sampling methods were used to find the best-performing one.

 # Installation
-**xgboost** and **imblearn** package was required to install for this project.
+**xgboost** and **imblearn** package are required to install for this project.

-**imblearn** package was used for undersampling and oversampling methods.
+**imblearn** package is used for undersampling and oversampling methods.

 **Numpy**, **pandas**, **seaborn** and **scikit-learn**  package are included in Anaconda and usually don't need to be reinstalled.
 If not included, install it with pip (pip install scikit-learn).